-Alcoholics Anonymous: (954) 462-0265 Narcotics Anonymous: (954) 476-9297

-When a student uses or deals in drugs, he or she also risks incarceration and/or fines.
-The attached federal sentencing guidelines indicate federal penalties for trafficking in drugs.
-In addition to the federal sanctions, Florida state statutes provide sanctions in regard to the use, possession, and/or sale of illicit drugs and the abuse of alcohol.
+Alcoholics Anonymous: (954) 462-0265 Narcotics Anonymous: (954) 476-9297 When a student uses or deals in drugs, he or she also risks incarceration and/or fines.
+In addition to the federal sanctions, Florida state statutes provide sanctions in regard to the use, possession, and/ or sale of illicit drugs and the abuse of alcohol.
 Punishment varies depending on the amount and type of drugs and/or alcohol involved.
 Felony convictions range from one year to life imprisonment.
 Possession of not more than 20 grams of cannabis is punishable as a misdemeanor of the first degree.
 Punishment for misdemeanors ranges from less than 60 days to one-year imprisonment.